KWDB/docs/en/sql-reference/other-sql-statements/user-defined-variables-sql.md

 | BOOL | BOOL |
 | STRING | STRING, CHAR, VARCHAR, BYTES, VARBYTES |

-KaiwuDB does not limit the data type width of user-defined variables.
+KWDB does not limit the data type width of user-defined variables.
 After user-defined variables are initialized, you cannot modify their data types.
 Their subsequent values must match with the initial data type.
 Otherwise, the system returns an error.
 For example, the system returns an error if a floating-point value is assigned to a user-defined variable that was initially defined as an integer.
 Since both INT4 and INT8 are the integer type, assigning an INT8 value to an INT4 user-defined variable will not cause an error.
 You can also use the `SET @var = <var_value>::<data_type>` statement to assign a value with a specified data type to a user-defined variable.

 ::: warning Note